Educational Articles About Islam, May 2007

 The Holy Qur'an is full of evidence that it has not been authored by a human being.
 The scientific evidence in the Qur'an refers to the verses that explain facts about Earth, humans, and other creatures.
 For example, there is an invitation for humans to fly, indicating the possibility of flying, more than 1400 years ago.
 Earth is described as egg-shaped.
 One verse explains that it is the female bee that makes honey.
 Several books have been written about the topic.
 One of them is titled, "The Bible, the Qur'an, and Science," by Maurice Bucaille.
 Another author who wrote about the subject is Muhammed Z. Al-Naggar.
 His books can be accessed through the Library of Congress.
 There are so many authors, books, and articles about the subject in the internet, particularly in Islamic sites.

-* Dr. Hassan El-Najjar teaches sociology and anthropology in a north Georgia college.
+* Dr. Hassan El-Najjar teaches sociology and anthropology at a north Georgia college.
 Chris Hatcher was one of his students.

 Opinions expressed in various sections are the sole responsibility of their authors and they may not represent Al-Jazeerah's.